 - I absolutely hate the cold, but we picked Norway as our first destination.

 - I like camping.

 - I’ve got a fantastic travel companion in my

 boyfriend fiancéhusband Ian who shares my passion for travel and trying new things.

 - I hate loud noises, but I blast music in the car at nearly full volume.

-- My first time out of the country was on a trip to Spain with my high school Spanish class.
+- My first time out of the U.S. was on a trip to Spain with my high school Spanish class.
 I was 17.

 - I get antsy being in one place for too long.

-- My favorite places in the world include Cinque Terre, Iceland, White Sands National Monument, and my hometown, St. Louis, Missouri (Go Blues!)
+- My favorite places in the world include Cinque Terre, Iceland, Chicago (our new home base), White Sands National Monument, and my hometown, St. Louis, Missouri (Go Blues!)